eyre-rs/eyre/README.md

 ## No-std support

 In no_std mode, the same API is almost all available and works the same way.
-To depend on Anyhow in no_std mode, disable our default enabled "std" feature in Cargo.toml.
+To depend on Eyre in no_std mode, disable our default enabled "std" feature in Cargo.toml.
 A global allocator is required.

 ```toml